A comprehensive guide to the best DIY day trips from Batumi and guided Batumi day tours with recommended itineraries and transport instructions.

 SELF-CONTAINED: Banana Apartments (⭐ 9.9).
 Banana Apartments offers three stylish, self-contained studio flats that sleep up to three people.
 Each one has a full kitchen, new bathroom, and water views.

 SPLASH OUT: Radisson Blu (⭐ 8.5).
 Located footsteps from both the main part of the boulevard and Batumi Old Town, this hotel offers polished rooms with great views, an outdoor pool, and an outstanding buffet breakfast.

 More Batumi travel resources

-- Day trip to Machakhela National Park from Batumi
+- Guide to visiting Machakhela National Park from Batumi

 Here are the websites and services I personally use and recommend for Georgia.
 Check out my full list of travel resources for more tips.

 FLIGHTS: Search for affordable flights to Tbilisi, Batumi or Kutaisi on Skyscanner.